Sean Kirst: 'A piece of me is gone': Aaron Salter's sister, in love and motion, will walk for her brother

 Cashell Durham – we'll call her “Shelly,” as her brother did – still finds it strange to go a day without the texts.
 Sometimes, when her phone vibrates, she will think it’s him, for that brief instant when the familiar overrides reality.

-She and her only sibling, Aaron Salter Jr., texted each other all the time, particularly as they would get started with each day.
-Shelly was the oldest child of the late Carol and Aaron Salter Sr., and her little brother is a central part of her earliest memories – a bond strengthened even when Shelly fell in love.
+Shelly and her only sibling, Aaron Salter Jr., texted each other all the time, particularly as they would get started with each day.
+She is the oldest child of the late Carol and Aaron Salter Sr., and her little brother is a central part of her earliest memories – a bond strengthened even when Shelly fell in love.

 She began dating Arriet Durham Sr., often known as A.J., not long after she started classes at Kensington High School.
 At first Aaron – two years younger – was not happy.
 “When my husband would walk me home in those days,” Shelly said, her worried brother would “throw stones at him.”